anitvam/conventionalcommit-semantic-releasing/README.md

 The action automatically computes the new version tag from commits and performs the release on the repository

 # Usage Example
-This action requires a Personal Access Token with permissions to push into the repository.
+This action requires a Personal Access Token with permission to push into the repository.
 You can pass it to the action as the follow:

 ```yaml
       - name: semver